Louise Laird

 There can be a deeper awareness of each person's emotional needs, and how these show up within the relationship.

-Some couples notice moments of increased empathy, where they are able to see each other with a bit more softness and perspective.
+Some couples notice moments of increased empathy, where they are able to see each other with more softness and perspective.

 My work is inclusive of all relationship structures, including GSRD relationships such as polyamory, open relationships, and other consensual non-monogamous dynamics.